A look back in time at a moment in law enforcement history

 Photo credit: Senator Kefauver leading a committee hearing [U.S. Senate Historical Office]

 |“Through the country the crime committee became. . . a national crusade, a great debating forum, an arouser of public opinion on the state of the nation’s morals.”|

 |—Senator Estes Kefauver, 1951|

 Led by Senator Estes Kefauver, the hearings consisted of five senators who traveled to fourteen cities to investigate the extent of organized crime in America.
-In other words—they were exposing the mob.
+In other words—they were exposing the mafia.

-The senators interviewed about 600 people, from small time gamblers and local police officers to mob bosses and J. Edgar Hoover, trying to flesh out what was going on.
-During one especially vivid moment, the committee grilled New York City Mafia boss Frank Costello.
+The senators interviewed about 600 people, from small time gamblers and local police officers to mafia bosses and J. Edgar Hoover, trying to flesh out what was going on.
+During one especially vivid moment, the committee grilled New York City mafia boss Frank Costello.
 He refused to show his face, so the footage fixed on his hands as he nervously crumpled a handkerchief.

 Senator Rudolph Halley: Mr. Costello, what is your net worth?

 Frank Costello: I refuse to answer.
 It might tend to incriminate me.

 Senator Herbert R. O’Conor: The committee directs that you do answer.
 And are we to understand that---